graphql/graphql.github.io/src/content/faq/General.md

 ## How does GraphQL affect my product’s performance?

-GraphQL is designed to be clean.
-Every field on every type has a focused, single-purpose function for resolving that value.
+With GraphQL, every field on every type has a focused, single-purpose function for resolving that value.
 Also, instead of trying to handle data parsing on the client, [GraphQL moves that logic to the server](/learn/best-practices/#server-side-batching-caching).
-As a result, there are some inherent performance benefits, such as minimizing over-fetching and generally making [fewer roundtrips to the server](/learn/queries/#fields) to retrieve your data.
+As a result, there are some inherent performance benefits.
+Minimizing over-fetching and making [fewer roundtrips to the server](/learn/queries/#fields) are two of them.

-Some additional performance considerations should be taken into account when building out your GraphQL implementation, though.
+Other performance factors should be considered when building out your GraphQL implementation.
 For example, it’s possible for a GraphQL service to be ‘chatty’ and repeatedly load data from your database.
 This is commonly solved by [implementing a batching technique](/learn/best-practices/#server-side-batching-caching) or [utilizing a tool like DataLoader](https://github.com/graphql/dataloader).

 ## Is GraphQL scalable?

-Yes, but only if you scale it.
-GraphQL comes with some [built-in performance boosts](#how-does-graphql-affect-my-product-s-performance) that help.
-Once you push it to production though, your team is responsible for scaling it across instances and monitoring performance.
+Yes, if you scale it.

+GraphQL comes with some [built-in performance boosts](#how-does-graphql-affect-my-product-s-performance) that can help.
+But once you push it to production, you're responsible for scaling it across instances and monitoring performance.

 ## Does GraphQL support offline usage?